jtophilip/bindingtutor/doc/RunningBindingTutor.md

 ### X-axis

-In Vary [L] mode, the X-axis can be set to either [L] total or [L] free.
+In Vary [L] mode, the X-axis can be set to [L] total or [L] free.
+In addition, the data can be plotted in a Scatchard plot, where the X-axis is [L] bound and the Y-axis is is [L] bound/[L] free.
+This kind of plot is used to make the binding data linear.
+Binding data will be linear for simple interactions and a curved line in a Scatchard plot indicates the presence of cooperativity or other kinds of non-simple binding interactions.

 ![image](${IMAGES}/running-xaxisMT){width=1.187in align=center}

 [L] total is a known quantity in the experiment, while [L] free must be calculated.
 However, the familiar Langmuir Isotherm equation uses [L] free as its independent variable, and the quick method of determining K ~D~ by looking at the L concentration when the fraction of P bound is 0.5 *only* works if the x-axis is [L] free.
 In either X-axis mode the Y-axis will be the fraction of P bound.

-In Vary [P] mode there are three possible kinds of plots.
+In Vary [P] mode there are two possible kinds of plots.
 In the first two the Y-axis is the concentration of P bound to L, and the X-axis can be set to [P] free or [P] total.
-In addition, the data can be plotted in a Scatchard plot, where the X-axis is [P] bound and the Y-axis is is [P] bound/[P] free.
-This kind of plot is used to make the binding data linear.
-Binding data will be linear for simple interactions and a curved line in a Scatchard plot indicates the presence of cooperativity or other kinds of non-simple binding interactions.

 ![image](${IMAGES}/running-xaxisA){width=1.233in align=center}